QuentinRo/CLD1-STACK-WEB/basetools.md

 > If you dont know the ip of our server, simply run the `ip addr` command

 ## VIM
 Vim is a pwerful comand line editor.
-We are going to use it to modify conf files
+We are going to use it to modify config files.
 ```bash
 sudo apt-get install vim
 ```